pulp-platform/snitch/docs/schema-doc/snitch_cluster-properties-hives-hive-description-properties-cores-core-description-properties-xdiv_sqrt.md

 http://pulp-platform.org/snitch/snitch_cluster.schema.json#/properties/hives/items/properties/cores/items/properties/Xdiv_sqrt
 ```

-Enable hardware support for floating-point division and square-root
+Enable hardware support for floating-point division and square-root.
+The iterative floating-point unit is known to produce some rounding inaccuracies so it is disabled by default.

 | Abstract            | Extensible | Status         | Identifiable            | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                                       |
 | :------------------ | :--------- | :------------- | :---------------------- | :---------------- | :-------------------- | :------------------ | :------------------------------------------------------------------------------- |